fdch/misc/pong/README.md

+# PONG
-# pongA Pd vanilla + Gem version of the pong game
+A Pd Vanilla + Gem version of the pong game.